hide

 Salary and benefits

 As for benefits?
-While some schools might help you with a work visa, and some teaching positions might offer free accommodation, benefits and incentives for English teachers in Costa Rica aren't necessarily abundant.
-Teaching in Costa Rica can be amazing fun, with attentive learners, incredible weather and beautiful nature to enjoy, but if you're looking for employee benefits with teaching jobs, it's not necessarily the best fit.
+While some schools might help you with a work visa, and some teaching positions offer free accommodation, benefits and incentives for English teachers in Costa Rica aren't necessarily abundant.
+Teaching in Costa Rica can be fantastic fun, with attentive learners, incredible weather and beautiful nature.
+Still, it's not necessarily the best fit if you're looking for employee benefits with teaching jobs.

 Read our Costa Rica Country Guide for info about salaries, living costs & requirements